 omething odd happens, even to the mightiest of organisations, when they are confronted by a judge are confronted by a judge in chambers and a smooth-tongued counsel.
 The threat of an injunction, especially one sought by the Attorney-General, is enough to reduce them to meek compliance.
-They forget to remind the court that the best response to any damaging disclosure is the one articulated by the Duke of Wellington: "Publish and be damned!"
+They forget to remind the court that the best response to any damaging disclosure is the one articulated by the Duke of Wellington: "Publish and be damined!"
+Thus it was that the BBC caved in